-Sweet Potato Vegetable Lasagna Recipe (Gluten Free)
+Sweet Potato Lasagna Recipe

-- ½ cup Parmesan
+- ½ tsp salt

 - 8 eggs

-- If there is room, add the pasta sauce to skillet to warm.
-If not, add meat and pasta sauce to large pot and heat to a simmer.
-Add any desired spices.
+- If there is room, add the pasta sauce and half of the garlic powder and basil, and all of the remaining spices to the skillet to warm.
+If not, combine the meat, pasta sauce, and spices in a large pot and heat to a simmer.

 - Serve immediately.
-(I recommend a side of Italian music and a salad!)
+I recommend a side of Italian music and a salad!